-A FMD free compartment can be established in either a FMD free country or zone or in an infected country or zone.
+A compartment free from FMD where vaccination is not practised can be established in any country or zone.
 In defining such a compartment the principles of Chapters 4.4. and 4.5. should be followed.
-Susceptible animals in the FMD free compartment should be separated from any other susceptible animals by the application of an effective biosecurity management system.
+Susceptible animals in the free compartment should be separated from any other susceptible animals by the effective application of a biosecurity plan.

-A Member Country wishing to establish a FMD free compartment should:
+A Member Country wishing to establish a compartment free from FMD where vaccination is not practised should:

-- have a record of regular and prompt animal disease reporting and, if not FMD free, have an official control programme and a surveillance system for FMD in place in accordance with Articles 8.8.40. to 8.8.42. that allows knowledge of the prevalence, distribution and characteristics of FMD in the country or zone; - 2) declare for the FMD free compartment that: - a) there has been no case of FMD during the past 12 months; - b) no evidence of infection with FMDV has been found during the past 12 months; - c) vaccination against FMD is prohibited; - d) no animal vaccinated against FMD within the past 12 months is in the compartment; - e) animals, semen, embryos and animal products may only enter the compartment in accordance with relevant articles in this chapter; - f) documented evidence shows that surveillance in accordance with Articles 8.8.40. to 8.8.42. is in operation; - g) an animal identification and traceability system in accordance with Chapters 4.2. and 4.3. is in place; - 3) describe in detail: - a) the animal subpopulation in the compartment; - b) the biosecurity plan to mitigate the risks identified by the surveillance carried out in accordance with point 1.
+- have a record of regular and prompt animal disease reporting and, if not free, have an official control programme and a surveillance system for FMD in place in accordance with Articles 8.8.43. to 8.8.45. that allows knowledge of the prevalence, distribution and characteristics of FMD in the country or zone; - 2) declare for the free compartment that: - a) no infection with FMDV has occurred during the past 12 months; - b) vaccination against FMD is prohibited; - c) no animal vaccinated against FMD within the past 12 months is in the compartment; - d) animals, semen, embryos and animal products may only enter the compartment in accordance with relevant articles in this chapter; - e) documented evidence shows that surveillance in accordance with Articles 8.8.43. to 8.8.45. is in operation; - f) an animal identification and traceability system in accordance with Chapters 4.2. and 4.3. is in place; - describe in detail: - a) the animal subpopulation in the compartment; - b) the biosecurity plan to mitigate the risks identified by the surveillance carried out in accordance with point 1.